Detecting multiple generalized change-points by isolating single ones

 The reason is that due to the left- and right- expanding feature of ID, where one of the two end-points of the interval is kept fixed, the change-points need to be detectable based on relatively ``unbalanced'' (explanation follows directly below) tests, which typically tend to offer poor power.
 For example, referring again to Figure \ref{hatfunction}, the change-point at 490 will need to be isolated and detected by comparing the means of the data over the long interval $[1,490]$ and a short interval of the form $[491,e_j]$, where $e_j \leq 510$ is the end-point of a right-expanding interval $[1,e_j]$.
 To be more precise, if the expansion parameter $\lambda = 3$, then $e_j \in \left\lbrace 492, 495, \ldots, 510\right\rbrace$ and therefore our procedure will have seven opportunities to detect the change-point 490 while it is still isolated in intervals that do not contain any other change-points.
-Even though ID would be expected to struggle in detecting the change-points in such unbalanced intervals, our numerical experience suggests that its performance on such challenging signals is in fact very good and matches or surpasses that of the best competitors; see for example the results in Table \ref{middle-points} for the model (M4), which follows this structure.
+Even though ID would be expected to struggle in detecting the change-points in such unbalanced intervals, our numerical experience suggests that its performance on such challenging signals is in fact very good and matches or surpasses that of the best competitors; see for example the results in Table \ref{models_Piotr} for the model (M4), which follows this structure.